 Skip to content

 Handmade masks from Brittany.
 Made to order with tracked shipping.
+Join the newsletter

 Dai Yokai Journal

-White Kitsune mask: the sacred fox Byakko
+White Kitsune Mask: the Sacred Byakko Fox

 Why white is sacred in Japan